-- Your \$10 copayment is waived for the first 4 generic drug replacements filled (and/or refills ordered) per drug per calendar year.
-You may receive up to 4 copayment waivers per drug change per year. - If you switch from one generic drug to another, you will be responsible for the \$10 copayment as shown on page 93. - Both the brand-name drug and its corresponding generic drug replacement must be purchased during the same calendar year.
+- Your \$15 copayment (\$10 when Medicare Part B is primary) is waived for the first 4 generic drug replacements filled (and/or refills ordered) per drug per calendar year.
+You may receive up to 4 copayment waivers per drug change per year. - If you switch from one generic drug to another, you will be responsible for the copayment. - Both the brand-name drug and its corresponding generic drug replacement must be purchased during the same calendar year.